amdigital-co-uk/docs-playbook/docs/4.-Backlog-Management/Definition-of-Ready/README.md

 > Note: The Definition of Ready should be considered a guide rather than a set of hard rules.
 The artefacts actually needed will vary depending on the nature of the backlog item.
 It is up to the [3 Amigos team](/4.-Backlog-Management/3-Amigos-%26-Readying-Backlog-Items/) to determine what readiness means for each backlog item as they go through the definition processes.

 # Backlog Prioritisation
-// Todo: describe impact & urgency ranking
+`// TODO:  describe impact & urgency ranking

 # Sprint Candidates
-// Todo: describe impact & urgency ranking
+`// TODO:  describe impact & urgency ranking